Blaise Pascal: Philosophy of religion

-In terms of God, Descartes and Pascal disagreed.
-Pascal wrote that "I cannot forgive Descartes.
+However, Pascal cared most of all about the philosophy of religion, writing that Descartes' philosophy was "useless and uncertain".
+He further wrote: "I cannot forgive Descartes.
 In all his philosophy he would have been quite willing to dispense with God, but he couldn't avoid letting him put the world in motion; afterwards he didn't need God anymore".

-He opposed the rationalism of people like Descartes as applied to the existence of a God, preferring faith as "reason can decide nothing here".
-For Pascal the nature of God was such that such proofs cannot reveal God.
+Pascal opposed both the rationalism of the likes of Descartes, stating "reason can decide nothing here", and the main countervailing epistemology, empiricism, preferring fideism.
+For Pascal, the nature of God was such that proofs cannot reveal Him.
 Humans "are in darkness and estranged from God" because "he has hidden Himself from their knowledge".

-He cared above all about the philosophy of religion.
 Pascalian theology has grown out of his perspective that humans are, according to Wood, "born into a duplicitous world that shapes us into duplicitous subjects and so we find it easy to reject God continually and deceive ourselves about our own sinfulness".